 - The current RMS level of the audio stream, and the recent 'high watermark' level, shown at the lower right

 Spectrum analysis is performed by calculating the Fast Fourier Transform (FFT) of a segment of audio data.
-An open-source library, FFTReal, against which the application is dynamically linked, is used to compute the transform.
+An open-source library, FFTReal is used to compute the transform.
 FFTReal is available under the GNU Library General Public License 2.0 or later.